 - The movie version of Master and Commander: Far Side of the World has this during the first attack of the phantom ship.

-- Children of Men has this occuring to the main character during a terrorist bombing: Theo witnesses a bomb go off in the street and we hear a sort of dull ringing in the background.
+- Children of Men has this occurring to the main character during a terrorist bombing: Theo witnesses a bomb go off in the street and we hear a sort of dull ringing in the background.

 Julian: Y'know that ringing in your ears?
 That 'eeeeeeeee'?
 That's the sound of the ear cells dying, like their swan song.
 Once it's gone you'll never hear that frequency again.
-Enjoy it while it lasts.
+Enjoy it while it lasts. note

 - The first Hellboy movie has this happen to Meyers right after Liz Sherman goes Person of Mass Destruction in Rasputin's clockwork funhouse.